AdaCore/spark2014/docs/lrm/source/introduction.rst

-The |SPARK| RM uses and introduces technical terms in its descriptions, those that are less well known or introduced are summarised in a :ref:`glossary` following the sections covering the Ada annexes.
+The |SPARK| RM uses and introduces technical terms in its descriptions, those that are less well known or introduced are summarized in a :ref:`glossary` following the sections covering the Ada annexes.

 |SPARK| introduces a number of aspects.
 The language rules are written as if all